Check Engine Light Service

 Our typical diagnostic process involves these steps:

-1. Compile data – We would use a complex scan tool which is capable of downloading manufacturer specific diagnostic codes.
+1. Compile data – We would use a complex scan tool that is capable of downloading manufacturer-specific diagnostic codes.
 This tool goes significantly beyond what an OBD II scanner can read.
-These tools read more exact information, and take advantage of all of the diagnostic information the manufacturer provides.
+These tools read more exact information and take advantage of all of the diagnostic information the manufacturer provides.
 This process takes additional time and goes well beyond the ‘free scan’ offered by auto parts stores.

 2. Freeze Frame Data – if your issue is intermittent, we can interrogate the engine electronic controls, many of which have what might be regarded as a flight data recorder.
 It allows the technician to look back in time and see what individual sensors and actuators are doing when a malfunction occurs.
 As you can imagine, this requires specific training for the technician, as well as more sophisticated equipment.

 3. Making sure your software is up to date – there are times when manufacturers recognize that the software they supplied with your vehicle was sub-optimal, and they update it to improve performance.
 We subscribe to real-time databases that provide us with this information.

 The bottom line: Just ‘pulling codes’ normally won’t provide enough insight for a technician to accurately determine what is wrong with your vehicle.
 While this might be a reasonable first step, it rarely is the final step.

 Once the specific system or fault is determined, circuit or pinpoint testing is the logical next step.
 This isolates the actual faulty component or wiring issue.
 We do this with the help of up to date wiring diagrams, electrical or mechanical tests, and visual inspection.
 We also typically consult manufacturer databases to make sure that relevant factor technical service bulletins have been performed.